HartmannLab/GitWorkshop/README.md

 #### Git push regularly:
 If it's on GitHub, it's really safe and people (including Future-you) can have a look at your code if they need it.

+#### Do not panick and ask ChatGPT or your colleagues if you're stuck

+### Feedback is welcome!
+Is there anything you found unclear in this document?
+Did you find a resource to be particularly useful and it is not listed here yet?
+Go ahead a make a pull request to improve this repository!